 Extracorporeal membrane oxygenation is sometimes used in the most severe cases.

-Sometimes the blood vessels to the lungs do not dilate after birth as they normally should.
-When the blood vessels to the lungs do not dilate, blood pressure in the pulmonary arteries is too high ( pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+Sometimes the blood vessels to the lungs do not widen (dilate) after birth as they normally should.
+When the blood vessels to the lungs do not widen, blood pressure in the pulmonary arteries is too high (pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 Many disorders can cause pulmonary hypertension.
 People... read more ), and blood flow to the lungs is insufficient.
 Because of this insufficient blood flow, not enough oxygen reaches the blood.

-There are many reasons the blood vessels may not dilate, including
+There are many reasons the blood vessels may not widen, including

 Severe distress during delivery (such as from meconium aspiration syndrome Meconium Aspiration Syndrome Meconium aspiration syndrome is trouble breathing (respiratory distress) in a newborn who has breathed (aspirated) a dark green, sterile fecal material called meconium into the lungs before... read more )

-Any other circumstance that causes a low level of oxygen in the fetus before, during, or after delivery (such as infection in the mother or the fetus [ sepsis in the newborn Sepsis in Newborns Sepsis is a serious bodywide reaction to infection spread through the blood.
-Newborns with sepsis appear generally ill—they are listless, do not feed well, often have a gray color, and may have... read more ], problems with the placenta, diaphragmatic hernia Diaphragmatic Hernia A diaphragmatic hernia is a birth defect in which a hole or weakening in the diaphragm allows some of the abdominal organs to protrude into the chest.
-This defect causes severe difficulty breathing... read more , collapsed lung Pneumothorax in the Newborn Pneumothorax is a collection of air between the lung and the chest wall that develops when air leaks out of the lung.
-This disorder may develop in newborns who have lung disorders such as respiratory... read more , underdeveloped lungs, or pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
+Any other circumstance that causes a low level of oxygen in the fetus before, during, or after delivery, such as infection in the mother or the fetus (sepsis in the newborn Sepsis in Newborns Sepsis is a serious bodywide reaction to infection spread through the blood.
+Newborns with sepsis appear generally ill—they are listless, do not feed well, often have a gray color, and may have... read more ), problems with the placenta, diaphragmatic hernia Diaphragmatic Hernia A diaphragmatic hernia is a birth defect in which a hole or weakening in the diaphragm allows some of the abdominal organs to protrude into the chest.
+A diaphragmatic hernia causes severe difficulty... read more , collapsed lung Pneumothorax in the Newborn Pneumothorax is a collection of air between the lung and the chest wall that develops when air leaks out of the lung.
+This disorder may develop in newborns who have lung disorders such as respiratory... read more , underdeveloped lungs, or pneumonia in the newborn Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more )
+The most common symptom of... read more

-Certain drugs taken during pregnancy (such as large doses of aspirin or other nonsteroidal anti-inflammatory drugs such as ibuprofen)
+Certain changes in the newborn's circulation, including those resulting from taking certain medications during pregnancy (such as large doses of aspirin or other nonsteroidal anti-inflammatory drugs such as ibuprofen)

-Persistent pulmonary hypertension of the newborn is more common among newborns who are full term (delivered between 37 weeks and 42 weeks of gestation Gestational age Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 10% of newborns need special care after birth due to prematurity, problems... read more ) or postterm Postterm Newborn A postterm newborn is a baby delivered after 42 weeks of gestation.
-Near the end of a term pregnancy, the function of the placenta decreases, providing fewer nutrients and less oxygen to the... read more (delivered after 42 weeks of gestation).
+Persistent pulmonary hypertension of the newborn is more common among newborns who are full term (delivered between 37 weeks and 42 weeks of gestation Gestational Age Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 10% of newborns need some special care after birth due to prematurity, problems... read more ) or postterm Postterm Newborns A postterm newborn is a baby delivered at or after 42 weeks of gestation.
+Near the end of a term pregnancy, the function of the placenta decreases, providing fewer nutrients and less oxygen... read more (delivered after 42 weeks of gestation).

 Sometimes persistent pulmonary hypertension is present from birth.
 Other times, it develops over the first day or two.

-Doctors may suspect persistent pulmonary hypertension if the mother took high doses of aspirin or indomethacin during pregnancy or had a stressful delivery.
-They also suspect persistent pulmonary hypertension if the newborn has severe respiratory distress, cyanosis that does not go away when high concentrations of supplemental oxygen are given, and unexpectedly low oxygen levels in the blood.
+Doctors may suspect persistent pulmonary hypertension if the mother took high doses of aspirin or ibuprofen during pregnancy or had a stressful delivery.
+They also suspect persistent pulmonary hypertension if the newborn has severe trouble breathing, bluish or gray discoloration that does not go away when high concentrations of supplemental oxygen are given, and unexpectedly low oxygen levels in the blood.
 Doctors may also suspect persistent pulmonary hypertension in newborns who have meconium aspiration syndrome, who may have an infection, or who need more oxygen or breathing support than expected.

-To confirm the diagnosis of persistent pulmonary hypertension of the newborn, doctors do an echocardiogram Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more to see how blood flows through the heart and to the lungs.
+To confirm the diagnosis of persistent pulmonary hypertension of the newborn, doctors do an echocardiogram Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more to see how blood flows through the heart and to the lungs.

-A chest x-ray may be entirely normal if there is no underlying lung disorder or may show changes caused by an underlying disorder (such as diaphragmatic hernia or meconium aspiration syndrome).
+A chest x-ray may be normal or may show changes caused by an underlying disorder (such as diaphragmatic hernia or meconium aspiration syndrome).